Visitors Center (Latter-day Saint): World's Fairs

 In 1893, the LDS Church participated in the Chicago World Columbian Exposition to counter the negative press it received.
-The church also participated in World's fairs in Dresden (1930), Chicago (1933-34), San Diego (1935-36), San Francisco (1939-40), and others.
+The church also participated in World's fairs in Dresden (1930), Chicago (1933–34), San Diego (1935–36), San Francisco (1939–40), and others.

 1964 New York World's Fair Mormon Pavilion

-George Stanley McAllister Jr (1900-1970; a missionary in the church's Eastern States Mission from 1920-1923) had the idea for an LDS Pavilion while reading an article in The New York Times on August 10, 1959 about the upcoming 1964 New York World's Fair.
+George Stanley McAllister Jr (1900–1970; a missionary in the church's Eastern States Mission from 1920 to 1923) had the idea for an LDS Pavilion while reading an article in The New York Times on August 10, 1959, about the upcoming 1964 New York World's Fair.
 As president of the New York Stake in 1961, he approached LDS Church leaders with his idea.
 This coincided with the creation of the church's publicity department, the Church Information Service (CIS) and a church deficit of $9 million.
 The church saw it as a good opportunity to proselyte and went forward with the site selection where the church was able to get a place next to one of the entrances.
-The site was dedicated on March 27, 1963 by George Harding Mortimer JD (1903-1998) with Harold B. Lee, Richard L. Evans and Delbert L. Stapley of Quorum of the Twelve Apostles in attendance.
+The site was dedicated on March 27, 1963, by George Harding Mortimer JD (1903–1998) with Harold B. Lee, Richard L. Evans and Delbert L. Stapley of Quorum of the Twelve Apostles in attendance.
 In a stroke of luck for the church, the adjoining site was left empty and Irvin T. Nelson was able to design a garden that later won an award from the American Association of Nurserymen.
 Overall, 51,607,307 people visited the fair, 6 million visited the LDS Pavilion, and 100,000 copies of the Book of Mormon were sold.
 The church attributed 1,030 baptisms in 1965 to contacts made through the pavilion.

 This was the first time where several themes used in later visitors' centers were introduced including: Thorvaldsen's Christus, Man's Search for Happiness, and missionary tour-guides.

 Mormon Pavilion at Expo '74

 The church had a pavilion modeled after the golden plates made for Expo '74.
 The local congregation created what was later to be known as the Mormon Expo choir for the event.
 They performed many times a week for the duration of the Expo and released an album entitled I Love Life.
-During this time, July 18-26 was designated Mormon Events Week, the Tabernacle Choir the performed in the coliseum on July 18-19 to sold out audiences.
+During this time, July 18–26 was designated Mormon Events Week, the Tabernacle Choir the performed in the coliseum on July 18–19 to sold-out audiences.
 There was a large celebration on July 24 to commemorate Pioneer Day.
 The program featured church president, Spencer W. Kimball, and various dance performances from local youth.
 A special edition of the Book of Mormon was printed with a gold cover for the event.